BioBoost/course_programming_from_base_to_ace/docs/introduction/04_storing_data/README.md

 A **string** in C# is a **piece of text** that is placed between **double quotes**, for example `"Hello my name is Nico"`.

-Strings are not a simple datatype, because they are actually objects.
+Strings are not a simple data types because they are actually objects.

 | Reserved Word | Description |
 | --- | --- |